Kalyan Jewellers

 Kalyan Jewellers is an Indian multinational jewellery company, headquartered in Thrissur, Kerala.
 It was founded in 1993 by T. S. Kalyanaraman.
-As of July 2025, Kalyan Jewellers operates more than 315 showrooms across India, Middle East and the US.
+As of April 2026, Kalyan Jewellers operates 507 showrooms across India, Middle East and the US.

 History

-Kalyan Jewellers was established by T. S. Kalyanaraman, leveraging his family's experience in the textile and retail industries.
-The first store opened in Thrissur, Kerala in 1993.
-Following the success of the initial store, Kalyanaraman's sons, Rajesh Kalyanaraman and Ramesh Kalyanaraman, joined the family business.
+Kalyan Jewellers was established by T. S. Kalyanaraman, whose family had experience in the textile and retail industries.
+The first store opened in Thrissur, Kerala in 18th April 1993.
+Following the initial store, Kalyanaraman's sons, Rajesh Kalyanaraman and Ramesh Kalyanaraman, joined the family business.

-Kalyan Jewellers expanded into major metropolitan areas as well as tier-2 and tier-3 cities in India.
+Kalyan Jewellers expanded into tier-2 and tier-3 cities in India.
 It has over 200 stores in India and a presence in the Middle East, with stores in the UAE, Qatar, Oman and Kuwait.
-The company's international expansion aims to cater to the Indian diaspora.

 In 2014, Warburg Pincus picked up a minority stake in Kalyan Jewellers for ₹700 crore and a second tranche of ₹500 crore in 2017.

 In 2021, Kalyan Jewellers went public with an initial public offering (IPO).

 In 2022, the company onboarded Vinod Rai as its chairperson and independent non-executive director.
 Vinod Rai was the former Comptroller and Auditor General of India (CAG) and the former chair of the United Nations Panel of External Auditors.